Rust-GCC/gccrs/gcc/config/arc/arc.md

 ;; Delay slot definition for ARCompact ISA
 ;; ???
 FIXME:
-;; When outputting an annul-true insn elegible for cond-exec ;; in a cbranch delay slot, unless optimizing for size, we use cond-exec ;; for ARC600; we could also use this for ARC700 if the branch can't be ;; unaligned and is at least somewhat likely (add parameter for this).
+;; When outputting an annul-true insn eligible for cond-exec ;; in a cbranch delay slot, unless optimizing for size, we use cond-exec ;; for ARC600; we could also use this for ARC700 if the branch can't be ;; unaligned and is at least somewhat likely (add parameter for this).